1980 Liberian coup d'état: Events

 In the early hours of April 12, 1980, 17 non-commissioned officers (NCOs) and soldiers of the AFL led by Master Sergeant Samuel Doe launched a violent coup d'état.
 All of the conspirators were indigenous Liberians, while Tolbert belonged to Americo-Liberians.
 The group entered the Executive Mansion (presidential palace) and killed Tolbert, whose body was dumped into a mass grave together with 27 other victims of the coup.
 It is reported that Harrison Pennoh was the person that killed Tolbert.
 Accounts have differed on where Tolbert was killed.
-In his book Mask of Anarchy Steven Ellis claimed the President was found sleeping in his office, where Doe's men shot him, while Ellen Johnson Sirleaf's biography, This Child Will Be Great says Tolbert was seized and killed in his bed.
-Between April 21 to April 28, a crowd of angry Liberians gathered to shout insults and throw rocks at Tolbert's corpse after he was buried in a mass grave.
+In his book, Mask of Anarchy, Steven Ellis claimed the President was found sleeping in his office, where Doe's men shot him, while Ellen Johnson Sirleaf's biography, This Child Will Be Great says Tolbert was seized and killed in his bed.
+Between April 21 and April 28, a crowd of angry Liberians gathered to shout insults and throw rocks at Tolbert's corpse after he was buried in a mass grave.